A Simplified

 4. Connect both upper arms to your pecs.

-is a good training aide.
+pair of gloves is a good training aide.
 (See

 picture on the right.)
 Note that the gloves are